PLK2/total-solar-eclipse-2024/Midnight at Noon.md

 This is a tricky once.
 Unfortunately, weather in April is historically dynamic and hard to predict for all locations along the path in the US.
 It's going to be up to chance if you actually get to see it or not (back in 2017, an entire football stadium of observers missed out when a cloud passed in front of the eclipse).

 The map above color codes areas along the path based on historical data.
-- "**Red**" = best chance for clear skies.
+- "**Green**" = Best chance for clear skies.
 These areas include southern Texas and the southern shore of Lake Erie.
+(Texas is the better bet but to keep colors to a minimum I combined these two).
-- "**Orange**" = Pretty good chance for clear skies.
+- "**Yellow**" = Pretty good chance for clear skies.
 This includes northeast Texas, Arkansas, and western New York.
-- "**Blue**" = 50/50 chance for clear skies.
+- "**Orange**" = 50/50 chance for clear skies.
 This includes Missouri, Illinois, Indiana, and Ohio.
-Probably not worth traveling to these places unless you happen to live there or have family there.
+Probably not worth traveling to these places unless you happen to live there or have family there you could visit.
-- "**Grey**" = Minimal chance for clear skies.
+- "**Red**" = Minimal chance for clear skies.
 Northern New York, Vermont, New Hampshire, and Maine are historically very cloudy this time of year.
 Much higher risk of missing the eclipse in these areas.

 Best thing is to try and be mobile: have a car so that, day of, you can change to a more favorable location 1 or 2 hours away if need be.